m4noj-1/intrinsic-image-decomposition/README.md

 🚀 **Quick Start (Google Colab)**

 1. Open [Google Colab](https://colab.research.google.com).
-2. Upload the notebook or copy-paste the code into a new notebook.
+2. copy-paste the above main.py code into a new notebook.
 3. Upload your image:
    - Click the folder icon (📁) in the left sidebar
    - Click the upload button (📤)